yash9111/questdb.io/docs/connect/ilp.md

 The InfluxDB Line Protocol (ILP) is a text protocol over TCP or UDP on port 9009.

-It is designed to be a one-way protocol to insert data, focusing on simplicity and performance.
+It is a one-way protocol to insert data, focusing on simplicity and performance.

-This is how it compares with ways to insert data that we support:
+Here is a summary table is how it compares with ways to insert data that we
+support:

 | Protocol | Record Insertion Reporting | Data Insertion Performance |
 | -------- | -------------------------- | -------------------------- |